 Annual Spring Clean

-Join us to help make the neighborhood an even more beautiful and welcoming place.
+Join us each Spring to help make the neighborhood an even more beautiful and welcoming place.
 Team up with community members, employees, and neighbors for this fun and free event.
-Stay tuned for more information regarding registration.
+Stay tuned for information regarding next year’s event.

 Trail to Treasure Wayside Maintenance